Klaus-2026/ccna-office-lab-dhcp-ospf-vlans-hsrp-acl/README.md

 HSRP: Router A primary for Vlan 10 - 40 and secondary for Vlan 50 & 60; Router B primary for 50 & 60 and secondary for Vlan 10 - 40; Virtual IP 192.168.#vlan.254

 ACL: Preventing any form of connection between Vlan 60 and FTP server

+## limitation
+Lease command is not available on routers; Unable to release binded IPs with 30 minutes lease time